 I began the search by looking for a self-help book that would offer me relief.
-Visiting more than one bookstore, searching on-line, and checking out the ever-present Saturday morning yard sale for discarded but useful books (I don’t know why I like that genre), I was astounded to find nothing that offered help for the middle-aged woman.
+Visiting more than one bookstore, searching online, and checking out the ever-present Saturday morning yard sale for discarded but useful books (I don’t know why I like that genre), I was astounded to find nothing that offered help for the middle-aged woman.

 Why is it that no books existed for the middle-aged woman experiencing un-engagement, separation, or divorce?
 Do writers think that women like us will just muddle through it and move on without any support?

-True, middle-aged women are strong, resilient, and feisty but, as in many other areas of our personal and professional lives, we are often ignored.
+True, middle-aged women are strong, resilient, and feisty, but, as in many other areas of our personal and professional lives, we are often ignored.
 I had enough.
-So I decided to write my own story, full of tips, strategies, success stories, and divorce advice from middle-aged women who have lived through their own relationship trials and who have come through the experience with their sense of joy and self.
+So I decided to write my own story full of tips, strategies, success stories, and divorce advice from middle-aged women who have lived through their own relationship trials and who have come through the experience with their sense of joy and self.
 These women have survived divorce and healed through their divorce recovery, and are now in a better state than they ever imagined they could be.

 How did they do it?
 Here are a few teasers from my book, The Feisty Woman’s Guide to Surviving Mr. Wonderful: Moving on with Humor, Laughter, and Chutzpah!

-One woman sought out a life coach to guide her through this process.
+One woman I know sought out a life coach to guide her through this process.
 Be sure that your coach suits your personality and style.
 Check out her training and certification.
-Her life coach actually, first recommended a 60’s “cure” for dealing with the stress of the situation.
-This unusual strategy involved a field trip to Colorado and a cleansing ritual, but the lady in question declined.
-Instead, she chose something more traditional to get herself focused and to calm her nerves: a therapist.
+Her life coach, actually, first recommended a 60s “cure” for dealing with the stress of a divorce.
+This unusual strategy involved a field trip to Colorado and a cleansing ritual, but the woman in question declined.
+Instead, she chose something more traditional to focus and to calm her nerves: a therapist.

 When it was time to move on, about a year or so later, she contacted a Native American healer friend to assist her in the journal burning.
-They both knew that if these journals were ever read by anyone else that it would be bad news, so they set up a time and place for the “burning of the journals”.
-She invited a few friends who invited a few friends and her bonfire, with special added herbs, freed my friend from her Mr. Wonderful and his bad karma.
-The bonfire has become a yearly ritual with just the bonfire and lots of wine.
+They both knew that if these journals were ever read by anyone else that it would be bad news, so they set up a time and place for the burning of the journals.
+She invited a few friends who invited a few friends, and standing around her bonfire, with special added herbs, they freed my friend from her Mr. Was Wonderful and his bad karma.
+The bonfire has become a yearly ritual sans the bad karma and with the addition of lots of wine.

-The right friends
+Keep the right friends around

 Another friend volunteered at the senior center in her town.
-She learned new dance steps, new ways to cheat at cards, and has developed a real knack for chess.
+She learned new dance steps, how to cheat at cards, and developed a real knack for chess.
 Still another acquaintance took a jaunt overseas to volunteer in an orphanage.
 The plight of those children made her look at her divorce in a new light.
-All of the women mentioned felt that they became better people because of their volunteering experiences and who would not want that in their life?
+All of the women mentioned here felt that they became better people because of their volunteering experiences and who doesn’t want that in her life?